South Africa: Market Profile

 Meanwhile, the labour market has remained in the doldrums.
-The official unemployment rate reached a record-high of 26.3% in 2016, with around 50% of people aged 15-24 being unemployed.
+The official unemployment rate reached a record-high of 26.3% in 2016, with doomed prospects for improvement in 2017.
+Around 50% of people aged 15-24 are unemployed and the problem is significantly more prominent among black youth.
 In 2014, the government launched the Employment Tax Incentive (ETI) to ease youth unemployment with salary subsidies, helping employers hire job seekers aged 18-29.
 In addition, the government has set up the Inter-Ministerial Committee on Public Employment Programmes (PEP-IMC) with a target of creating six million jobs by 2019, mainly through government investment on infrastructure and industry assistance.
 The National Youth Development Agency (NYDA) also set out initiatives to enhance youth employment.

 Trade Policy and Development

 South Africa is a member of the World Trade Organisation (WTO).
 Imports originated from other WTO members, including Hong Kong and the Chinese mainland, are subject to the country's most-favoured-nation (MFN) tariff rates.
 In addition to import tariffs, most goods are subject to a value-added tax (VAT), where the standard rate is currently set at 14%.
 However, VAT on goods imported for use in manufacturing or resale by registered traders can be claimed as an input tax reduction.
 Payments of import duties and VAT can be deferred if the goods are put in bonded warehouses.
 The South African government also relaxed some of the import taxation rules such as removing the requirement for a taxpayer to have a tax invoice prior to claiming an input tax credit.